ichihito-ohi/PhantomBrigade-Translation/Scripts/README.md

 ### Csv_to_yaml
 This script copy the yaml files and overwrite source texts with the translation texts according to the csv file.

+### Csv_to_ConfigEdits
+This script makes the config edit files for the official modding system according to the csv file of translation list.

 ## Requirements
 - Python 3.7 (Not verified with other versions.)
 - Editor